Fabric Printing Guide

 - Can do wireless printing and can also do network-free printing, so sending images from a phone or tablet is easy

-- The printer can print on sheets of paper or on roll paper
+- The printer can print on sheets of paper or on rolls of paper

 - Can print images as matte or as gloss